-- Thermal energy storage facility through deep lake water cooling (DLWC) partnership with Enwave - Automated lighting and electronically controlled water-conserving fixtures - Underfloor HVAC for improved air guality and individual control of air diffusers available to all users - Installation of MERV-13 filters on both outside air and individual floor compartment units - Above industry average outside air capacity designed for one person per 100 sq. ft. - Greywater collection system - Green roofs throughout office tower terraces - Electric vehicle charging stations and designated carpool parking spots - IP Network to enable enhanced analytics for building system optimization
+- Thermal energy storage facility through deep lake water cooling (DLWC) partnership with Enwaye - Automated lighting and electronically controlled water-conserving fixtures - Underfloor HVAC for improved air quality and individual control of air diffusers available to all users - Installation of MERV-13 filters on both outside air and individual floor compartment units - Above industry average outside air capacity designed for one person per 100 sq. ft. - Greywater collection system - Green roofs throughout office tower terraces - Electric vehicle charging stations and designated carpool parking spots - IP Network to enable enhanced analytics for building system optimization

+WELLNESS

-WELLNESS CREATE GREAT PLACES & SPACES
+CREATE GREAT PLACES & SPACES

-- Bike Café and Do-It-Yourself bike repair facility - Partnering with Toronto Bike Share to offer bike corrals throughout the site - Two separate bicycle storage and maintenance facilities, as well as shower facilities - All washrooms are equipped with contactless paper towel dispensers, faucets, soap dispensers and automatic door openers - All floors have one accessible gender-neutral washroom - Implementation of a centralized contactless inbound and outbound parcel distribution service - High performance curtain wall cladding to maximize natural light - Light-up staircase to promote usage throughout the main office tower - 70.000 sq. ft. food market as anchor user in retail area - Multiple outdoor terraces
+- · Bike Café and Do-It-Yourself bike repair facility - Partnering with Toronto Bike Share to offer bike corrals throughout the site - Two separate bicycle storage and maintenance facilities, as well as shower facilities - All washrooms are equipped with contactless paper towel dispensers, faucets, soap dispensers and automatic door openers - All floors have one accessible gender-neutral washroom - Implementation of a centralized contactless inbound and outbound parcel distribution service. - High performance curtain wall cladding to maximize natural light - Light-up staircase to promote usage throughout the main office tower - 70,000 sq. ft. food market as anchor user in retail area - Multiple outdoor terraces

-COMMUNICATION & ENGAGEMENT ENABLE A CULTURE OF CONNECTEDNESS & COMMUNITY
+COMMUNICATION & ENGAGEMENT

+ENABLE A CULTURE OF CONNECTEDNESS & COMMUNITY

-- A temporary Farmer's Market was set up at the site prior to the start of construction - Community portal on The Well website that is updated on a regular basis - Community planning and construction meetings with members of the neighbourhood, Councillors Office and local Business Improvement Areas - Electronic survey sent out to 1,000 local residents to solicit feedback on services and merchandising mix to be curated at The Well - Wellington St. Park - Public art sculpture in an on-site green space - Demonstration kitchen in the food market to engage aspiring chefs and host wellness seminars - 35,000 sq. ft. glass canopy atop open-air walkways for year-round shopping • Distributed Antenna System (DAS) capable of - below grade parking areas - Public square to be activated 200 days of the year with events
+- A temporary Farmer's Market was set up at the site prior to the start of construction - Community portal on The Well website that is updated on a regular basis - Community planning and construction meetings with members of the neighbourhood, Councillors Office and local Business Improvement Areas - Electronic survey sent out to 1,000 local residents to solicit feedback on services and merchandising mix to be curated at The Well - Two new public parks: Draper St. Parkette and Wellington St. Park - Public art sculpture in an on-site green space - Demonstration kitchen in the food market to engage aspiring chefs and host wellness seminars - 35,000 sq. ft. glass canopy atop open-air walkways for year-round shopping - Distributed Antenna System (DAS) capable of providing cellular coverage site-wide including below grade parking areas - Free public Wi-Fi for all common retail areas - Public square to be activated 200 days of the year with events collaborative workplace.